 Can we get a refund for a course?

 Can a student receive partial credit for a course?

 Do students earn credit for completing a credit retrieval course?

 How can I help my student be successful?

 We have seen that the chances of a student successfully completing a course are much higher when a school staff member or the parent is involved.
-School staff members can monitor progress on our online program and assist a student who does not understand the subject matter.
+School staff members can monitor progress and assist a student who does not understand the subject matter.
 School counselors can keep a tab on student progress – this will make the student more accountable.
 Teachers can follow-up with the student on a weekly basis to ensure the student is completing all assignments on time.